therekrab/auto_gen/README.md

 Firstly, note that we use the name of the named command without any special surrounding characters.
 Even if the command name has a space in it, there are no symbols around the command name.
-If all we had written was `"hello world"` instead of the real contents, this would be parsed as a command with the name `"hello world"` (including the quotes).
+If all we had written was `"hello world"` instead of the real contents, this would be parsed as a **path** with the name `hello world`.
-**Note**: This also will break the super-simple JSON builder I made.

 Secondly, we seem to be adding and multiplying command names.
 What's up with this?